OSAS/rh-events/2013/FOSDEM.md

 third party applications, and the use of Tracker as a meta-data store.

+## Wine BoF on msitools
+### Name: Paolo Bonzini & Marc-André Lureau
+### Room: K.3.601
+### Time: February 3, 2013 16:00 - 17:00 CET

+Many GNU/Linux distributions include a cross-compilation environment for Windows that is easy to install and use.
+Some of these also provide the Nullsoft installer (NSIS) to package build artifacts into a Windows executable.
+NSIS has the advantage that the compiler is portable to POSIX systems, but does not support corporate deployment and component management as well as .msi packages generated for the Windows Installer. libmsi is a port of Wine's MSI database code.
+The talk will present the rationale for the library, its current state and msitools, a small set of programs that we implemented around it.
+We will also present plans for future development of libmsi and msitools, and its inclusion in Fedora-MinGW project.

 ## The Keeper of Secrets
 ### Name: Leslie Hawthorn
 ### Room: Janson